mja65/Emu68-Imager/docs/amigautilities.md

 ## HippoPlayer

-Essential module (and much more) player that is still being developed.
+An essential module (and much more) player that is still being developed.
 Latest version will be installed for your convenience.

 ## SysInfo